 Ven.
 Drimay was born in California in 1960.
 She has a B.A. in Asian Studies and has traveled extensively in Asia, but met her teacher, Lama Zopa Rinpoche, here in the U.S. She has been studying, practicing and working at Rinpoche’s centers since 1984, receiving hundreds of hours of classroom instruction from the many qualified lamas and senior teachers that frequent our FPMT centers, including His Holiness the Dalai Lama, Lama Zopa Rinpoche, Geshe Ngawang Dakpa and more.

 Ven.
 Gyalten Palmo

 Ven.
-Gyalten Palmo grew up in San Francisco and started studying Tibetan Buddhism 16 years ago.
+Gyalten Palmo grew up in San Francisco and started studying Tibetan Buddhism in 2000.
 She has studied closely under Ribur Rinpoche, His Eminence Choden Rinpoche, Geshe Ngawang Dakpa and Lama Zopa Rinpoche, and completed FPMT‘s five-year Basic Program.
 In 2012, she was ordained by Choden Rinpoche at Sera Jey Monastic University in India.
 As an FPMT-registered teacher, she has been teaching Discovering Buddhism regularly since 2013 at Tse Chen Ling Center, our San Francisco center.
 Ven.
 Palmo loves studying and sharing the Dharma with others.

 Ven.
 Katy Cole